 Ahhh, once again, we’re in Istanbul – well we declared our love for the city in our post, Istanbul – It’s A Love Thing.
 In March, we told you all about our favourite place to sit and drink çay and smoke nargile when we’re in the city.
 Read about Çorlulu Alipaşa Medresesi.

 This is the month where our travels took us out of Turkish borders.
-It meant a return to Istanbul at the end of April so that we could fly to Italy from the most impressive Sabiha Gökçen airport.
-Take a look at why Sabiha Gökçen claims to be the world's best airport.
-During our time in Italy, we were privileged to visit San Pietro, Italy's Kayaköy.
+It meant a return to Istanbul at the end of April so that we could fly to Italy from the most impressive Sabiha Gökçen Airport.
+During our time in Italy, we were privileged to visit San Pietro, Italy’s Kayaköy.

 What’s the rush?
 Why fly up and down Turkey, when you can feel the size of the country by making use of Turkey’s excellent intercity bus network?
 In this post, we photographed and described the bus journey from Fethiye to Istanbul.

 This is the month when we have most friends over to visit, so any explorations tend to be closer to home.
 The definite highlight of July was hiring a car with friends and driving along the mountain road to Kabak.
 This series of posts was really popular so it looks like a lot of us just fall in love with that area when we see it.

 In August, we started to look back on some past travels that we hadn’t really covered in any depth on the blog.
 We kicked off with past trips to the Bodrum Peninsula and reminisced about the huge boatyard at İçmeler and the rather smart marina at Turgutreis.

 This was the month where we took ourselves off to explore the Turkey’s third largest city after Istanbul and Ankara, the Aegean city of Izmir.
 On our return, September posts included Izmir Saat Kulesi and the views over the city from Asansör.